surajkumar214/DAS2021-Group-4/group_04.md

 </tfoot>
 </table>

-We can see that standard error slight rises up after adjusting with the dispersion parameter, while the intercept term remains the same.
-Still the wald test is not very reliable, and there is no benefit of drawing confidence intervals.
+We can see that standard error slightly rises up after adjusting with the dispersion parameter, while the coefficient terms remains the same.
+Still, the wald test is not very reliable, and there is no benefit of analyzing confidence intervals.
 The expected Total.Number.of.Family.members increase by 1.25 if the head of the family is male.
 Also, if the Type.of.Family is single and Type.of.HouseholdTwo or More Nonrelated Persons/Members, the expectation decrease by factor of 0.34 and 0 against the Extended family.
-Moreover, if log(Total.Food.Expenditure) and log(Total.Household.Income) are increase by 1 unit, the estimated count of family members may increase by 1.67 and 1.04 respectively. log(Total.Household.Income) is insignificant might be due to Simpson’s paradox effect.
-Beside it, if there is electricity at home, the estimated count may increase by 8.
-Taking about number of bedrooms, if there is 1 more unit extra bedroom, the estimated number increases by 1.03.
-Conversely, 1 unit increase in log(house area) and 1 year increase in house age, reduce the estimated count by 0.95 and 0.
-The effect of the head’s age is insignificant.
+Moreover, if log(Total.Food.Expenditure) and log(Total.Household.Income) are increase by 1 unit, the estimated count of family members may increase by 1.67 and 1.04 respectively. log(Total.Household.Income) is insignificant might be due to Simpson’s paradox effect that is influence of multi-colinearity.
+Beside it, if there is electricity available at home, the estimated member count may be higher by 8.
+Taking about number of bedrooms, if there is 1 more unit extra bedroom, the estimated number of members increases by 1.03.
+Conversely, 1 unit increase in log(house area) and 1 year increase in house age, reduce the estimated member count by 0.95 and 0.
+The age of the head also has negative association with with member count as higher the age, the count decreases by 0.93 .
 There are some other significant interactions.
-For instance, if the type of household is single family, and log(foodexpenditure) is increased by 1 unit, then the estimated count increment will have higher rate by 1.82 against Extended family.
-Beside it, if there is electricity, and log(income) is increased by 1 unit, the rate of increment of count increase by a factor of 6.62.
+For instance, if the type of household is single family, and log(foodexpenditure) is increased by 1 unit, then the estimated count increment rate will be multipled by 0.37 against Extended family.
+Beside it, if there is electricity at home, and log(income) is increased by 1 unit, the multiplying factor is 6.62.
 Also, if the family is single and there is electricity, the count of family members is estimated to change by 2.23.

 # Conclusions

 The number of family members has positive association with food expenditure and family income.
-Also, Extended family is suppose to have higher family members than single and much greater than Nonrelated Persons/Members.
-A family headed by male is estimated to have higher count of family members than that of female.
-The estimated count also has positive association with the availability of bedrooms.
-However, as the house grow older, less people would like to stay there.
-Also, more family members like to accommodate in house having electricity.
-Greater income and food expenditure are also positively associated with number of family members.
-Beside it, if electricity interacts with income and type of family and influence the rate parameter.
+Also, Extended family is suppose to have higher number of family members than single and much greater than Nonrelated Persons/Members.
+A family headed by male will have higher count of family members than that of female.
+The estimated count of members also has positive association with the availability of bedrooms.
+However, as the house grow older, lesser people like to stay there.
+Also, availability of electricity enhances the number of family members.

 # Extention

-We will consider more appropirate models like Generalized poisson model, or Conway-Maxwell Poisson (COM-Poisson) Regression, which have less expected residual variance than the mean.
-We wil also attempt to apply quadratic model that address the slight curve in the deviance against fitted plot.
+We will consider more appropriate models like Generalized poisson model, or Conway-Maxwell Poisson (COM-Poisson) Regression, which have less expected residual variance than the mean.
+We will also attempt to apply quadratic model that address the slight curve in the deviance against fitted plot.
+Moreover, we can include more regions and use Linear Mixed models, which considers both fixed and random effect due to repeated observations from same entity.